context-labs/inference-staking/README.md

 # Client SDK

 A TypeScript client SDK is provided in the `sdk` package.
 The SDK provides methods to read program account state and decode program transactions/events.

+# Program Audits

+We have completed one audit with [Zellic](https://www.zellic.io/) and plan to complete another independent audit before launching on mainnet.